 Issue #1: Runny filling

 - Cornstarch is the main thickening agent in the filling.
-It activates at boiling temperature, but looses its thickening ability when it’s boiled for too long, or at too high temperature.
-Therefore, we are adding flour along with cornstarch as a backup.
-Be sure not to overcook the mixture though.
+It activates at boiling temperature but loses its thickening ability when cooked for too long or at too high a temperature.
+To prevent this issue, be sure not to overcook the mixture.

 Issue #2: Weeping

-- Weeping is when water is pooled between pie filling and meringue topping.
-The most frustrating issue of all.
-In order to prevent this issue, make sure that the lemon filling is hot from the stove when you spread the meringue over the filling.
-The hot filling will cook the meringue from the bottom which will prevent watery pie.
-This is why I recommend to prepare the meringue before you start with the filling.
+- Weeping is when water pools between pie filling and meringue topping.
+It is the most frustrating issue of all.
+To prevent this issue, make sure that the lemon filling is hot from the stove when you spread the meringue over it.
+The hot filling will cook the meringue from the bottom, preventing a watery pie.
+This is why I recommend preparing the meringue before you start making the filling.

 Issue #3: Shrinking